Northern lights may be visible across parts of the US this weekend. Why are they so active right now? | KRDO

 The effects of geomagnetic storms

-When directed at Earth, these ejections can cause geomagnetic storms, or major disturbances of Earth’s magnetic field.
+When coronal mass ejections are directed at Earth, they can cause geomagnetic storms, or major disturbances of Earth’s magnetic field.

 “Geomagnetic storms can impact infrastructure in near-Earth orbit and on Earth’s surface, potentially disrupting communications, the electric power grid, navigation, radio and satellite operations,” according to the Space Weather Prediction Center. “(The center) has notified the operators of these systems so they can take protective action.”